By Jackie Thakkar Mar. 11, 2019

-ukesh Ambani, India’s richest man just hosted the costliest wedding ceremony ever.
-The $100 million splurge-fest for his daughter, Isha Ambani’s wedding aka Gujju Coachella saw the powerhouses of Bollywood, cricket, and politics marking their attendance.
-There’s a rumour that at one point the organisers of IIFA and Filmfare contemplated giving away their awards during the pheras since the glitzy turnout far outshone their own.
-I mean, where else will you get to see Aamir, SRK, and Salman at the same time and place?
+Amabani weddings, or Gujju Coachella typically feature a small entourage comprised of powerhouses from Bollywood, cricket, and politics.
+In fact, there’s a rumour that the organisers of IIFA and Filmfare even contemplated giving away their awards during Akash’s pheras since the glitzy turnout far outshone their own.
+I mean, where else will you get to see Aamir, SRK, and Jaggu Dada at the same time and place?

-Naturally, this has led some to wonder if all Gujjus are this obnoxious.
+Naturally, Ambani weddings have led some to wonder if all Gujjus are this obnoxious.
 I am Gujju and I can say with confidence: We aren’t.
 At least not that much.
 Look, I get that Gujjus are renowned for their “Ame to evaj che” or “We are like this only” approach to everything.
 But trust me when I say this, none of us consider dancing to the decade-old “G.U.J.J.U.” as our definition of #ShaadiGoalz.

 Like many Gujjus, even I was left deeply traumatised at the sight of the richest family in the world refusing to get the irony of proudly grooving to “G.U.J.J.U”

 Like many Gujjus, even I was left deeply traumatised at the sight of the richest family in the world refusing to get the irony of proudly grooving to “G.U.J.J.U”.
-And if you ask me, Mukesh bhai has irreversibly tainted how the world will look at Gujaratis in the future.
+And if you ask me, with the Akash Ambani-Shloka Mehta wedding looking like an equally vulgar display of wealth, Mukesh bhai has irreversibly tainted how the world will look at Gujaratis in the future.
 Which is quite a feat since we’re already a community infamous for single-handedly raising the decibel levels of any group discussion.
-At this point, we definitely didn’t need another blow to our abysmal cool quotient with this “wedding”.
-Although the confused look on Hillary Clinton’s face while playing the token white person trying to blend in at a desi wedding was pretty memorable.
+At this point, we definitely didn’t need another blow to our abysmal cool quotient with yet another loud shaadi.
+Although the confused look on Sundar Pichai’s face while playing the token NRI trying to blend in at a desi wedding was pretty memorable.

 The Gujarati diaspora the world over has had some landmark moments in the recent past.
 Our propensity for business has seen us become one of the largest immigrant populations in the world and there’s a popular saying that you can find a Gujarati almost anywhere you go in the world.
 Which explains the emergence of Gujju rap in 2005, or that time when aapdo Kalpesh Modi (or Kal Pen) became the Associate Director of the White House Office of Public Engagement in 2009.

-However, spectacles like Isha Ambani’s wedding which showcase our fellow Gujjus acting extra AF, warrant an apology from our otherwise humble and simple-minded community.
+However, spectacles like Akash and Isha Ambani’s weddings, which showcase our fellow Gujjus acting extra AF, warrant an apology from our otherwise humble and simple-minded community.
 In retrospect, may be the “ame to evaj che” mindset isn’t that healthy after all.